 The material handling industry has largely avoided the digital transformation.
-But now that the customers you’ve always known order clothes, buy groceries, and hail rides from their phones, it’s critical that your company makes changes to keep pace with customer expectations.
+But now that the customers you’ve always known are doing more by phone—ordering clothes, buying groceries, and hailing rides—it’s critical that your company makes changes to keep pace with customer expectations.

 (This article was originally published on NXTbook as part of the Second Quarter 2018 MHEDA Journal.
 The article was written in conjunction with Jay Majithia, Google's Global Business Development Lead, Media Partnerships.)

-So, what ARE your customers are looking for?
 Recent data from McKinsey shows that material handling is just one of many B2B industries who see an average customer satisfaction rating of less than 50%.
-When compared to the 65%-85% average rating seen in the digitally focused B2C space, it’s easy to see that we all have some catching up to do.
+When compared to the 65% to 85% average rating seen in the digitally focused B2C space, it’s easy to see that we all have some catching up to do.

 This is every business owner’s worst nightmare.
 Potential customers who have a need can’t find your company.
 Back in 2014, Associated Equipment Distributors (AED) asked new heavy equipment customers about how they discovered a dealer and the most popular way reported was online search.
 At Google, we’ve seen this trend only continue to increase, with year-over-year growth in number of searches for key industry terms every year for 10 years straight.